 Published in the US and the UK by W.W.
 Norton in 2011.
+Available as an audiobook.
 Also published in France, Italy, Japan, South Korea, and Taiwan.
 On the 2017 "Required Reading" list of the AIGA Design Educators Community.
 Required reading for courses at Cambridge, Columbia, Georgia Tech, Middlebury, Texas A&M, USC, Wesleyan, and elsewhere.
 Excerpted in Wired, Wired UK, and Contagious.
 French edition excerpted in Books.

 “In ‘The Continuity of Parks,’ Julio Cortázar imagines a man at the end of the day as he sits in his favorite armchair and goes back to reading a novel.
 The scene before him describes the furtive movements of someone about to commit a crime.
 Through a rotation of 360 degrees, the reader of Cortázar's story follows the reader of the novel, who in turn is following the final steps of a criminal wielding a knife through the rooms of a house as he comes up behind a man sitting in a chair.
 [The Art of Immersion] reflects on this paradox: How is it that stories—the ones we read, watch at the movies or on TV, or follow (and help construct) on the Internet—are able to walk up to our chair and be not only behind us but all around us?
 Because stories no longer stay in their place. . . .
 They are behind us, beside us, above us, embedded in our bodies.”—Giorgio Vasta, la Repubblica